DallasSchauer/Spring-Sports-Organizer/README.md

 Done:

+- game page
+- personal home page (list of games this month, in order of date)
 - data validation for adding team to event
 - change error page to accept error message
 - add team to event page